lhbikos/ReC_MultivModel/docs/01-Scrubbing.md

 ## Practice Problems

-Starting with this chapter, the practice problems for this and the next two chapters (i.e., Scoring, Data Dx) are connected.
-Whatever practice option(s) you choose, please (a) use raw data that (b) has some data missing.
-This second criteria will be important in the subsequent chapters.
+Starting with this chapter, the practice problems for this and the next two chapters (i.e., Scoring, Data Dx) are intended to be completed in a sequence.
+Whatever practice option(s) you choose, please

+* Use raw data that has some missingness (as a last resort you could manually delete some cells),
+* Includes at least 3 independent/predictor variables
+  - these could be categorically or continuously scaled
+  - at least one variable should require scoring.
+* Include at least 1 dependent variable
+  - at this point in your learning it should be continuously scaled

 The three problems below are listed in the order of graded complexity.
 If you are just getting started, you may wish to start with the first problem.
 If you are more confident, choose the second or third option.
 You will likely encounter challenges that were not covered in this chapter.
 Search for and try out solutions, knowing that there are multiple paths through the analysis.